jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 +++++++++++++++++
 The page showing the access token retrieved from the :term:`Authorization Server` also let you make a POST request to the server itself to swap the refresh token for another, brand new access token.
-Just fill in the missing form fields and click the Refresh button: if everything goes smooth you will se the access and refresh token change their values, otherwise you will likely see an error message.
+Just fill in the missing form fields and click the Refresh button: if everything goes smooth you will see the access and refresh token change their values, otherwise you will likely see an error message.
 When finished playing with your authorization server, take note of both the access and refresh tokens, we will use them for the next part of the tutorial.